adriano055/learningCurve-0MatheusT/README.md

 My first modification in the project was the addition of cssReset file that contains a css code to reset the layout of project.
-Added to the project a simple navBar to the main page with some buttons to change the content of the page.
+Added to the project a simple navBar to the main page with some links to others pages.